Moniruzzaman (cricketer)

+Umpiring career

+Controversy

-He was included in Bangladesh's ICC Emerging Panel and was considered to be on his way to making the elite programme.
+He was included in Bangladesh's ICC Emerging Panel and was considered to be on his way to making the elite program.
 But, he left the profession of umpiring due to the concern of senior national players like Shakib Al Hasan and Mahmudullah showing dissent aggressively to umpire's decisions during 2021 Dhaka Premier Division Twenty20 Cricket League.
 He had officiated 13 matches in the tournament.
 While expressing his concern, he said, "I am concerned about the behaviour of the senior cricketers in this 2021 DPL.
 I think other players could also be influenced by seeing their behaviour.
 This situation could turn worse in future."

 "Enough is enough for me and I don't want to do umpiring anymore,....I have some self-respect and want to live with it.", he told to Cricbuzz.